lisamariedekker/ccchecklist/README.md

 - [x] Add a header row above Item details
 - [ ] Set fixed width for progressbar in Bundle
 - [ ] Show progress of Rooms with a percentage or icon
-- [ ] Restructure and fill the dataset
+- [ ] Restructure / normalize and fill the dataset
 - [ ] Icons / sprites for quality, seasons, weather, itemType
+- [ ] Images for incomplete / completed rooms
 - [ ] Filtering based on completed status, or other item properties
 - [ ] Don't show particular bundles until they are unlocked